Book Reviews

 (Although, when you are changing, you are kind of giving up on who you used to be, so maybe…)

-Basically, this main guy needed to change himself, everything he was, so that he becomes someone new.
+Basically, that’s how I saw this story.
+This main guy needed to change himself, everything he was, so that he can become someone new.
 Someone who is not selfish and self-absorbed.
 Someone who is capable of sacrifice.

 I guess all parents go through that sort of change eventually.

-I’m still working on wrapping my head around how his change affects the little girl.
+I’m still working on figuring out how his change affects the little girl.
 I see how it could affect him – a great act of selflessness might be enough to change someone to his marrow.
-But how does it save her?
+But how does that save her?

-Now, I might be 100% wrong and he might be talking about real, actual death the whole time.
-But this is how I saw The Deal of a Lifetime.
+Of course, I might be 100% wrong and he might be talking about real, actual death the whole time.

 This book is probably one of those that have very narrow audience.
 People who click with it will probably looove it.
 Sadly, I wasn’t one of them.

 The bottom line is – I read this book and felt a bit meh about it.
-I thought – well, this was fun and short and kind of perfect for this time of year.
+I thought – well, this was short and interesting and all that.
 But I don’t think it will stick with me for very long.

-Though the idea itself was pretty solid, I felt the execution was a bit too complicated for my taste.
-It made me more think about the whole concept than feeling the essence of it all.
+The Deal of a Lifetime made me more think about the whole concept than feeling the essence of it all.
 Which is really sad because I think that regret and wasted opportunities are topics most people could wholeheartedly relate to.

 But, this book also had some very strong points.
 And it is well written, short and easy to go through.
-All in all, I’m glad I read it.
-And I will probably reread it at some point – I feel there were many small things I didn’t quite pick up on.
+I will probably reread it at some point – I feel there were many small things I didn’t quite pick up on.

 My Signature